-This setting must be added to your app, either by configuration it directly using (app.conf.timezone = 'Europe/London'), or by adding it to your configuration module if you have set one up using app.config_from_object.
+This setting must be added to your app, either by configuring it directly using (app.conf.timezone = 'Europe/London'), or by adding it to your configuration module if you have set one up using app. config\from\object.
 See Configuration for more information about configuration options.